-The nature of the work at some of the sites is in the community, possibly across 6 counties.
+The nature of the work at some of the sites is in the community and crosses several counties in the eastern Ontario region.
 Though not necessary, our past interns have found it useful to have access to a vehicle.
 Interns who will use their own vehicle will need to provide documentation and maintain a valid license and valid insurance, including coverage for business purposes.
 Compensation for internship related mileage is provided.